ELON –

 Mike Staiano and

-Charlie Evans also made his first collegiate start at designated hitter.
-Evans was the lone player with a multi-hit game on Saturday and drove in a run.
+Charlie Evans, also making his first collegiate start at designated hitter, recorded the lone multi-hit game for Elon and drove in a run.

-Elon improves to 6-4 on the season while Fairfield falls to 0-7.
+Elon improved to 6-4 overall, while Fairfield fell to 0-7.

 HOW IT HAPPENED

-- Fairfield's Hunter Hoxie was equal to Stieglitz.
-Hoxie allowed a base runner in each of the first three innings but did not allow a baserunner passed second base.
+- Fairfield starter Hunter Hoxie matched him early, allowing a base runner in each of the first three innings but not permitting anyone past second base.

-- The right-hander lost his perfect game bid on a walk with two outs in the 8th.
-Staiano came in for relief, but Nate Sterling threw out the runner trying for second on a wild pitch.
+- The right-hander lost his perfect game bid with a two-out walk in the eighth.
+Staiano entered in relief, and catcher Nate Sterling threw out the runner attempting to steal second on a wild pitch to preserve the no-hitter.

 QUICK HITS

-- Six wins from 10 games is Elon's best start to a season through 10 games since 2020.
+- Six wins through 10 games mark Elon's best start through 10 contests since 2020.

-- The no-hitter is the first at Latham Park since 2017, when Robbie Welhaf no-hit Longwood.
+- It is also the first no-hitter at Latham Park since 2017, when Robbie Welhaf no-hit Longwood in an 8-0 win in the third game of the season on Feb.
+18.

-- The 7.2 innings from the Stieglitz start are the most by an Elon starter since Nolan Straniero went the full nine against North Carolina A&T in 2025 (04/26).
+- Stieglitz's 7.2 innings are the most by an Elon starter since Nolan Straniero threw a complete game against North Carolina A&T on April 26, 2025.

-- Stieglitz 7.2 innings are the most innings by a Phoenix freshman since Kyle Brnovich tossed 8 innings against UNCW (05/14) in 2017.
+- His 7.2 innings are also the most by a Phoenix freshman since Kyle Brnovich tossed eight innings against UNCW on May 14, 2017.
 His seven strikeouts are the most by a Phoenix freshman since Justin Mitrovich against William & Mary in 2023.

-- RJ Latkowski earned his third save on the young season.
-Latkowski is now the CAA leader in saves.
+- RJ Latkowski earned his CAA-leading third save of the season.

-- Jose Mariano finished with a pair of RBIs in the win.
-It is his second multi-RBI game of 2026.
+- Jose Mariano recorded his second multi-RBI game of 2026.

-- Charlie Evans added his third RBI of the season and his first-career multi-hit game in the win.
+- Charlie Evans notched his first career multi-hit game and added his third RBI of the season.

 UP NEXT